svennam92/istio101/workshop/exercise-1/README.md

     > Note: If no clusters are shown, make sure you are targeting the right region with `ibmcloud ks region-set`.
 Choose the same region that you chose when creating the cluster on the [Get Cluster](https://get-cluster.mybluemix.net/) page.

     b.
+Set an environment variable for your cluster name:

+    ```shell
+    export MYCLUSTER=<your_cluster_name>
+    ```

+    c.
 Download the configuration file and certificates for your cluster using the `cluster-config` command.

     ```shell
-    ibmcloud ks cluster-config <your_cluster_name>
+    ibmcloud ks cluster-config $MYCLUSTER
     ```

     c.
 Copy and paste the output export command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.
 Example: